-There have not been any economic surveys of the fishery.
-The only readily available indicator of economic performance is the level of latent effort.
+No economic surveys of the fishery have been conducted.
+The only readily available economic performance indicator is the level of latent effort.

 Over the four-year period in which the HS was in effect, the level of catch required for the TAC to remain unchanged in the following season was not met.
-This suggests that fishers were free to expand their effort but chose not to.
+This indicator suggests that fishers were free to expand their effort but chose not to.
 New Zealand vessels also chose not to compete for the fishery's TAC over this period.
-Hence, it is unlikely that profits in the fishery were significantly positive in those years.
+Hence, it is unlikely that profits in the fishery were significantly positive in recent years.